symfony/symfony-docs/components/http_kernel/introduction.rst

 .. tip::

-    Fabien Potencier also wrote a wonderful series on using the HttpKernel component and other Symfony2 components to create your own framework.
+    Fabien Potencier also wrote a wonderful series on using the HttpKernel component and other Symfony components to create your own framework.
 See `Create your own framework... on top of the Symfony2 Components`_.

 .. _component-http-kernel-kernel-request: